pycontribs/jira/docs/examples.rst

 .. warning::
     This method of authentication is no longer supported on Jira Cloud.
 You can find the deprecation notice `here <https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth>`_.

-    For Jira Cloud use the basic_auth= :ref:`basic-auth-api-token` authentication
+    For Jira Cloud use the token_auth= :ref:`token-auth-api-token` authentication

 HTTP BASIC
 ^^^^^^^^^^